Hugofslopes/Piscine/README.md

 </p>

 ## Summary
-<p> Int htis repository you will find all the exercises that i did to complet the C piscine on 42 School.
-It was a really good experience and a rally diferent way to learn.
+<p>In this repository, you will find all the exercises I completed to finish the C Piscine at 42 School.</p>
+<p>It was a really good experience and a very different way to learn.
+I came from a more 'standard' way of learning, like in college and university, where we have specific books to study from and teachers instructing us.</p>
+<p>It was great to discover that learning from the person next to you is also a really effective way to do it.
+Being constantly evaluated by others and explaining your code helps you learn a lot more about it.</p>
+<p>Evaluating others also helps you a lot in learning a new subject or even discussing other ways to reach the same goal.</p>